PyFPGA/pyfpga/README.md

 > **NOTE:**
 > PyFPGA assumes that the underlying tools required for operation are ready to be executed from the running terminal.
-> This includes having the tools installed, properly configured, and licensed (when needed).
+> This includes having the tools installed, properly configured and licensed (when needed).

 ## Installation

-PyFPGA requires Python>=3.7.
+PyFPGA requires Python>=3.8.

 At the moment, it's only available as a git repository hosted on GitHub.
 It can be installed with pip: